 Although 70% of our control efforts are aimed at the larval stage, adult mosquito control will always be a supplemental part of the program.
 Adult mosquito control is the fogging of mosquitoes in the adult stage.
 It is initiated based on a confirmed need through adult mosquito surveillance (light traps, CDC traps, gravid traps) and, secondarily, service requests from Bay County citizens.
 Spraying adult mosquitoes is also necessary when mosquito-borne diseases have been detected in adult mosquitoes.
 Fogging is an aerosol application of insecticide designed to control adult mosquitoes in flight.

 Control measures are initiated using ULV (Ultra Low Volume) spray equipment with insecticides applied in very small amounts (less than 1 ounce of active ingredient per acre) which allows minimal amounts of product to be used.
 The very small droplets that are produced (10-17 microns in diameter) drift through the air to contact flying mosquitoes.
 Insects that are not active during twilight and evening hours will not be affected by the spray, as there is no significant residue left in the environment.
-The use of adulticides is governed by density of mosquitoes in an area and by weather conditions such as temperature, wind speed, and wind direction.
-Permethrin products are the adulticides used to control mosquitoes.
+The use of adult control products is governed by density of mosquitoes in an area and by weather conditions such as temperature, wind speed, and wind direction.
+Products with an active ingredient of permethrin are what is used in adult mosquito control.
 The idea behind the ULV fogging program is to keep residential and recreational areas reasonably free of biting mosquitoes.
 Our goal is not to eradicate mosquitoes, but to reduce their numbers.

 Fogging is performed by technicians certified by the State of Michigan and insecticides are applied in strict conformance with label requirements.
 Applications are conducted at night when mosquitoes are most active, beginning after sunset and ending around 1 a.m.
 Treatment areas vary each night as multiple factors such as trap counts, disease activity, rainfall data, and citizen requests assist in determining fogging routes.
 Typically, it takes three or four evenings to complete the treatment of an individual township as townships are made up of several spray routes that allow for efficient treatment application.